Theodore von Kármán: Early life

-After the war he returned to Aachen with his mother and sister Josephine de Karman.
+After the war, in 1919, he returned to Aachen with his mother and sister Josephine.
 Some of his students took an interest in gliding and saw the competitions of the Rhön-Rossitten Gesellschaft as an opportunity to advance in aeronautics.
 Kármán engaged Wolfgang Klemperer to design a competitive glider.

 Josephine encouraged her brother Theodore to expand his science beyond national boundaries.
 They organized the first international conference in mechanics held in September 1922 in Innsbruck.
 Subsequent conferences were organized as the International Union of Theoretical and Applied Mechanics.

-Kármán left his post at RWTH Aachen in 1930.
+In 1926, Karman was first invited to the USA by the California Institute of Technology to build a wind tunnel.
+In 1930 he was invited for a position of a full-time director of the Guggenheim Aeronautical Laboratory at California Institute of Technology (GALCIT); his mother and sister, Josephine, also moved to California.